Using the Splice Machine Native Spark DataSource

 val options = Map( JDBCOptions.JDBC_URL -> "jdbc:splice://<jdbcUrlString>", SpliceJDBCOptions.JDBC_INTERNAL_QUERIES -> "true" ) spliceContext = new SplicemachineContext( options )

-SpliceJDBCOptions properties that you can currently specify are:
+SpliceJDBCOptions properties that you can currently specify in the JDBC connect URL are:

 |JDBC_INTERNAL_QUERIES||false||A string with value